 Earn a Master of Legal Studies degree with a concentration in health law and policy.
 Available online or in-person.Learn About the MLS Concentration

-Students have undertaken a wide range of health-related internships, including work with the general counsel’s office of the university’s academic medical center, the college’s Regulatory Science program, and the Tucson Family Advocacy Program, which collaborates with local physicians to provide health-enhancing legal solutions for their patients.
-Working with Professors Spece and Robertson, students have also served on the hospital’s bioethics committee, co-authored papers, and performed grant-funded research.
-Law students also participate in the Interprofessional Education Program (IPEP), training with graduate students from medicine, public health, nursing and pharmacy in realistic simulations on topics including pandemic flu governance and disability law.
+Students have undertaken a wide range of health-related internships, including work with the general counsel’s office of the university’s academic medical center, and a number of global companies with headquarters in Arizona, including the Critical Path Institute and the International Society for Cardiovascular Translational Research.
+Working with Professors Spece and Sklar, students have also served on the hospital’s bioethics committee, co-authored papers, and performed grant-funded research.
+Law students also participate in the Interprofessional Education Program (IPEP), training with graduate students from medicine, public health, nursing, and pharmacy in realistic simulations on topics including pandemic flu governance and disability law.

 Connect with the Health Law Program

 - Health Law on LinkedIn

 - Course Previews and Webinar Recordings on YouTube